 The free Asset Scoring Tool combines a simplified data input application with the powerful EnergyPlus building modeling engine.
 It helps building owners and managers to disaggregate building energy information and includes a mechanism for identifying energy improvement opportunities.
 The Asset Scoring Tool is simple to use and a preliminary report documenting your Asset Score can be quickly obtained with limited knowledge of building energy efficiency.

-Join the 2013 Commercial Building Energy Asset Score Pilot
+2013 Commercial Building Energy Asset Score Pilot

 Goals and Objectives

 The U.S. Department of Energy's goal in undertaking a national Asset Score program is to facilitate cost-effective investment and energy efficiency in commercial buildings.
 The Asset Score program will allow building owners to benchmark their buildings against peers and other market players, allowing them to understand the relative efficiency of different buildings.
 The Asset Score program will provide a centralized modeling tool that reduces the implementation cost and increases the standardization compared with an approach that requires users to build their own energy models.
 In other words, building owners do not need to hire an expert energy modeler to perform a preliminary energy analysis and obtain an Asset Score.
 The Asset Scoring Tool provides value in the first step of assessing a building by identifying some possible upgrade opportunities.

 For general information, comments, and questions, please contact email@example.com.

 Join our mailing list for Asset Score updates and announcements.